 “Is that everything?
 Are you sure there’s nothing else you want to tell me?”
 Reeves asked.

-Studying the Spartan, her experience and training was telling her that he was holding back from her.
+Studying the Spartan, her experience and training was telling her he was holding back from her.
 She found herself drawn to his eyes.
-She could see and feel the strength in there, as he returned her gaze, but she could also see pain there and she was surprised by how much that bothered her.
+She saw and felt the strength radiating inside him as he returned her gaze.
+Yet, she also saw pain behind those eyes.
+It surprised her how much that bothered her.

 “I’m fine doc… I’m mission ready.
 Is that it?”
 Michael said breaking the doctor’s concentration.

-Sighing again in frustration, the doctor realized she wasn’t going to get anything more from this Spartan right now.
-Even though she had concerns about Michael’s mental well-being, she had limited power within the scope of the program.
-Despite her concerns and misgivings, she knew that ONI wouldn’t accept her reasons and grounds to hold this Spartan back for further follow-up.
+Sighing again in frustration, the doctor realized she wouldn’t get anything more from this Spartan right now.
+Even though she had concerns about Michael’s mental well-being, she had limited power within the program.
+Despite her concerns and misgivings, she knew ONI wouldn’t accept her reasons and grounds to hold this Spartan back for further follow-up.

-A momentary guilty feeling passed through her, but she pushed it down as she spoke, “Yes, that’s all… for now.”
+A momentary sense of guilt hit her, but she pushed it down, “Yes, that’s all… for now.”

 Quickly leaving the doctor, Michael displayed no outward emotions, but again inside he was a raging sea of emotions.